oracle-livelabs/developer/python-flask-web-application-with-ords-apis/workshop/lab-1-application-oracle-rest-api-walkthrough/application-oracle-rest-api-walkthrough.md

    > ❓ **What do you notice?** If you caught that the venues are all ordered in ascending order, according to their latitudes, you'd be correct!

 7. Let's try a trickier one.
-Take that original URI, add this to the end:
+Take that original URI, and add this to the end:
     ```
     <copy>?q={"museum_lat":{"$between":[36.05,36.15]}}</copy>
     ```